codalab/codalab-worksheets/README.md

 The goal of CodaLab is to faciliate transparent, reproducible, and collaborative research in computation- and data-intensive areas such as machine learning.
 Think Git for experiments.
-This repository contains the code for the CodaLab Bundle Service provides the foundation on which the [CodaLab website](https://github.com/codalab/codalab) is built.
+This repository contains the code for the CodaLab Bundle Service and provides the foundation on which the [CodaLab website](https://github.com/codalab/codalab) is built.

-The CodaLab Bundle Service allows users to create *bundles*, which are immutable directories containing either code or data.
-Bundles are either uploaded or created from other bundles by executing generic code in an experimental workflow.
+The CodaLab Bundle Service allows users to create *bundles*, which are immutable directories containing code or data.
+Bundles are either uploaded or created from other bundles by executing arbitrary commands.
 When the latter happens, all the provenance information is preserved.
-In addition, users can create *worksheets*, which interleave bundles with free-form textual descriptions, allowing one to easily describe an experiment.
+In addition, users can create *worksheets*, which interleave bundles with free-form textual descriptions, allowing one to easily describe an experimental workflow.

 This package also contains a command-line interface `cl` that provides flexible access to the CodaLab Bundle Service.
 The [CodaLab